- You already have a corporate blog

 The basic goal of blogging for a business is to help convert potential clients to existing clients and convert existing clients to repeat clients.
 How is this done?
 When a potential client views your website there are limited ways to interact: fill out a contact form, call, email, or the dreaded snail mail.
 But on a blog a potential client can comment or subscribe (as well as the others mentioned above)

-Comments allow for dialog opening the potential client up to an interaction with your company.
+Comments allow for dialog opening the potential client up to an interaction with your company, and your employees that you can manage easily by using a software like paystub that is great for this.

 Subscriptions open up the door for you to speak right to your potential client with each successive blog post.
 They are 1 step closer to converting to a real client.